 [This section should contain the brief description of the Method or Methods to satisfy the agenda item as per Section A2.4 of Annex 2 to Resolution ITU-R 2-8]

 [After considering the progress obtained by the International Civil Aviation Organization (ICAO) in the process of preparing Standards and Recommended Practices (SARPs) for unmanned aircraft systems, the studies to protect the terrestrial services from harmful interference, and the implementation of Resolution 156 (WRC-15), revisions to RR No. 5.484B and Resolution 155 (Rev.WRC-19) are proposed to satisfy this agenda item.
 The intention being that compliance with the Resolution would ensure that all required ITU-R technical, operational, and regulatory conditions are met, permitting the use of compliant FSS links to support UAS CNPC operations without adversely affecting existing and future FSS networks or terrestrial services.]

+[Resolution 155 (Rev.WRC-19) need to be revised in order to clearly separate between the responsibilities if ICAO and ITU is needed.
+ICAO has already established SARPs for the safe operation of UAS CNPC and further detailed provisions are expected to be in place in time for WRC-23.

+RR No. 5.484B needs to be updated to indicate the purpose of this footnote.]

+[In describing the method(s) the different administrations involved, their roles and responsibilities in respect of various elements of UAS CNPC and submissions to ITU in this respect should be made clear.]

-[]2/1.8/5 Regulatory and procedural considerations
+2/1.8/5 Regulatory and procedural considerations

 [Example(s) of regulatory text relating to the Method(s) to satisfy the agenda item]